×

 When we asked expats what advice they would give a foreigner before buying a property in Canada, they said...

 "Yes, foreigners are allowed to own property in Canada.
 Non-residents of Canada are able to purchase and own real estate in Canada, however, they are subject to certain restrictions.
 For example, non-residents are not allowed to purchase certain types of property, such as agricultural land, and they may be subject to additional taxes.
-Additionally, non-residents may need to obtain permission from the Canadian government before they can purchase certain types of property," said one in Canada.
+Additionally, non-residents may need to obtain permission from the Canadian government before they can purchase certain types of property," explained one expat in Canada.

 What appliances are typically included in a rental?